argan-rs/argan/docs/argan.md

 // --------------------------------------------------
 // Method handlers

 // Deserialization of the form data may fail.
-In such a case, the `login` handler won't
+In such a case, the `login` handler won't be
-// be called, and the error response will be generated.
-If we want to deal with the error
+// called, and the error response will be generated.
+//
-// inside the handler, we can get the result of the extraction by using the expression
+// Here, if we wanted to deal with the error inside the handler, we could get the result of
-// `result: Result<Form<Credentials>, FormError>` as a function parameter. async fn login(Form(credentials): Form<Credentials>) -> Json<Token> {
+// the extraction by using the expression `result: Result<Form<Credentials>, FormError>` as
+// a function parameter.
+async fn login(Form(credentials): Form<Credentials>) -> Json<Token> {
 	// ...